MyCaffe/MyCaffe/INSTALL.md

 </br>
 </br>The <b><i>MyCaffe</i></b> project uses the following NuGet Packages:
 </br>a.) <b>Google.Protobuf</b> by Google Inc., version 3.3.0
-</br>b.) <b>CudaControl</b> by SignalPOP, version 1.0.0.271 (available on NuGet, or build from CudaControl repository.)
+</br>b.) <b>CudaControl</b> by SignalPop, version 0.9.0.372 (available on NuGet, or build from CudaControl repository.)
 NOTE: when using the CudaControl repository,
 you must register the CudaControl.dll (run '<b><i>regsvr32 CudaControl.dll</i></b>' from a CMD window run with Administrative privileges).
 </br>
 </br>The <b><i>MyCaffe.app</i></b> project uses the following NuGet Packages: